sparkflows/sparkflows-docs/docs/azure/admin-guide/overview.rst

 Overview
 =================
-This document describes details to help you plan on deploying and using Fire Insights on Azure.
+This document describes details to help you plan on deploying and using Sparkflows on Azure.

 Costs
 -----
-The main costs involved when using Fire Insights are around the VM.
+The main costs involved when using Sparkflows are around the VM.
 You can explore the pricing details for Azure VMs in the official `Azure Documentation. <https://docs.microsoft.com/en-us/azure/cost-management-billing/understand/plan-manage-costs>`_

 Sizing
 ------